Swiss Armed Forces: Conscription

 On 22 September 2013, a referendum was held that aimed to abolish conscription in Switzerland.
 With a turnout of 47% on this particular question, over 73% voted against eliminating conscription.

-Structure since 2018
+Structure

 In peacetime, the Swiss Armed Forces are led by the Chief of the Armed Forces (Chef der Armee), who reports to the head of the Federal Department of Defence, Civil Protection and Sport and to the Swiss Federal Council as a whole.
 The current Chief of the Armed Forces is Lieutenant-General (Korpskommandant) Thomas Süssli.
 Lt-Gen Süssli replaced Lieutenant-General (Korpskommandant) Philippe Rebord on 1 January 2020.